You don’t really know Vienna until you try its street food that is also good to keep you on budget.

 Bratkartoffeln

-International Street Food in Vienna for Budget Travelers
+International Street Food in Vienna

 Falafel Wraps and Sandwiches

-Turkish food stands bring cheap and delicious food to the streets of Vienna that will suffice even the budget travelers.
+Turkish food stands bring cheap and delicious food to the streets of Vienna that will suffice even budget travelers.
 These falafel wraps and sandwiches topped with lettuce, cucumber, tomato, and sauce of your choice are in high demand any time of the year.
 Moreover, they come as a great street food choice for vegan and vegetarian budget travelers.

 Kebab